steve-anunknown/Just-AI/README.md

 Just-AI can be used for any law case, but mostly typical cases that consist of "objective" variables and not "human" variables that complicate things.
 Example of a "typical" case would be a citizen claiming damages from a municipality for the tire of their car that got damaged due to the bad quality of the road.
-On the other hand, a case with many "human" variables could be, not neccessarily, a divorse case with adultery and children involved.
+On the other hand, a case with many "human" variables could be, not neccessarily, a divorce case with adultery and children involved.

 The user will enter the necessary data to the Just-AI system, which will in turn search into a data base and, either find a (one or more) past case(s) with the exact same parameters, or present the user with the k most similar cases.
 If the user is a lawyer,